mohamed-farah/womens-football-sponsor-insights/README.md

 This project depends on primarily on match footage from broadcasters, match highlights, and social media clips where sponsor logos are visible.
 Further data sources can include club press images and social media posts to capture sponsor exposure outside the pitch.
 The quality of the data would generally be quite high, considering broadcasters are captured in high definition.
 However, accessibility may be an issue considering I may need access to rights-protected footage from clubs and leagues.

 AI techniques for this project would utilise sports event data, video and logo detection , and machine learning.
 I would need to collect to collect videos clips from football matches, from highlights, full-match recordings, and social media clips).
 A dataset of sponsor logos that appear on kits, pitch boards, or interview backdrops.
-Match event data from public APIs such as Football-Data.org.
-Engagement data from social media APIs to track clips.
+Match event data from public APIs such as [Opta by Stats Perform API](https://www.statsperform.com/opta/).
+Engagement data from social media APIs such as [Twitter API](https://developer.twitter.com/en/docs) and [Instagram Graph API](https://developers.facebook.com/products/instagram/apis/) to track clips.
 I would then need to use a computer vision API to scan frames of match clips, identify how often sponsor logos appear.
+[Google Cloud Vision API](https://cloud.google.com/vision).
 Tagging each appearance with a goal, reply, or general play.
 This would show not only how often a sponsor appears, but in what moment.
 A classification model would treat whether a sponsor appearance would be ‘high-value’ or ‘low-value’ For instance, a sponsor appearing in a last-minute goal celebration would be ‘high-value’.
 A regression model could estimate how logo visibility relates to fan engagement via views, likes and shares.
 A deep learning algorithm such as a convolutional neural network (CNNs) could identify sponsor logos accurately.
 Combining all this could produce an exposure score that combines frequency, duration, and emotional context of sponsor visibility.
 This model could be trained to a point where it could be used in live matches where clubs and sponsors could see the ROI of their partnership in real-time.

 ## Challenges